-A circular saw is the best tool to use when cutting larger lengths of polycarbonate.
-Due to the properties of the material, polycarbonate will not crack or crumble around the cut.
-Polycarbonate is also quite insensitive to heat generation, regardless of the cutting speed and the speed of the saw.
-Nevertheless, it is important to choose the right circular saw and to keep an eye on the speed and throughput, as only then will you get the best cut.
+Polycarbonate sheets can be cut with either a circular saw or a jigsaw.
+A circular saw is the best tool for cutting larger polycarbonate lengths.
+Thanks to the properties of this material, polycarbonate won’t crack or splinter around the cut.
+Polycarbonate is also relatively insensitive to heat developed during the cutting process, whatever the cutting speed or the speed the saw is set at.
+But to get the best cut, it’s important to select the right circular saw and to pay close attention to the throughput and speed.

-Take a saw blade with fine teeth, with a standard size saw blade (250 – 300 millimetres); we recommend a speed of 4,000 revolutions per minute.
-With this combination, you get a nice, smooth cut.
-The saw determines the cutting speed and thus the throughput speed, which is around 8 metres per minute, or 10 to 15 centimetres per second.
+When everything’s prepared, set up the saw.
+For a circular saw, take a fine tooth saw blade.
+When using a standard-sized saw blade (250 – 300 millimetres) we recommend a speed of 4,000 revolutions per minute.
+This combination will give you a nice, smooth cut.
+The saw determines the cutting speed and therefore the throughput speed – this is around 8 m per minute or 10 to 15 cms per second.

-Take a saw blade with fine teeth, for example, a saw blade for non-ferrous metals.
-Set the saw to medium speed and allow it to move slowly through the sheet.
-Do not exert too much pressure on the saw, but allow it to do the work and determine the feed speed.
-Please note that the sole of the jigsaw will stay flat on the polycarbonate sheet.
+If you’re using a jigsaw, use a saw blade with a fine tooth, for example, a saw blade for non-ferrous metals.
+Run the saw at medium speed and let the saw move smoothly through the polycarbonate sheet.
+Don’t put too much pressure on the saw but rather let the saw do the work and control the throughput.
+Ensure that the sole of the jigsaw remains flat on the polycarbonate sheet.